|Project||Estimated Beneficiaries||Estimated Benefits|

 Results to Date

 Information on results to date is available in the Table of Key Performance Indicators (a subset of the full set monitored under the Madagascar Monitoring and Evaluation Plan).
-The full set of performance indicators is detailed in the Monitoring and Evaluation Plan.
+The full set of performance indicators is detailed in the final Monitoring and Evaluation Plan.

 Impact Evaluation Framework